-Lessening humanity’s impact on the environment requires structuring public decision-making processes to yield environmentally favorable and effective decisions.
+Lessening humanity’s impact on the environment requires structuring public decision-making processes to yield environmentally favorable and socially equitable effective decisions, while working with the constraints of real people and organizations.
 Our research focuses on the interaction between people, regulatory processes, infrastructure, and the environment.
-Specifically, we seek to identify ways (1) to make environmental planning and management processes more flexible and adaptive and (2) to redesign the permitting and operations of large water infrastructure to meet more diverse environmental and social needs.
+Specifically, we seek to identify ways (1) to make environmental planning and management processes more flexible and adaptive and (2) to redesign the permitting and operations of large infrastructure (especially water and energy) to meet more diverse environmental and social needs.

 What are the geological, ecological, and institutional dimensions of the sediment system in coastal Southern California?
 Can participatory modeling help managers envision more sustainable sediment management practices?
 Funding: NOAA Ecological Effects of Sea Level Rise (PI: Brett Sanders)

 What are key uncertainties in the movement of water from snowpack to rivers and groundwater in the Central Valley?
 How will the system change as precipitation varies, temperatures warm, and population grows?
 What policy and management approaches will help communities and the state manage its water system more effectively under climate change?
 Funding: UC Lab Fees Research Program (PI: Jeff Dozier)

 What are the environmental and economic impacts of collaboration in the licensing and operation of hydropower facilities?
 Does collaborative development of computer simulation models affect stakeholder trust in and use of scientific information in planning processes?
 How do collaboration and uncertainty interact to produce effective resource management?
 How does stakeholder engagement evolve over time?